rancher/elemental-docs/docs/customizing.md

     config.yaml
 ```

-The Elemental client config file in `overlay/elemental` could be as:
+The Elemental client config file in `overlay/elemental` with the installation hooks path:

 ```yaml showLineNumbers
 cloud-init-paths: